AMWA-TV/bcp-003/best-practice-tls-pki.md

 - a Node using the IS-04 Registration API
 - a monitoring application using the IS-04 Query API
-- a connection controll applciation using the IS-05 Connection API
+- a connection control application using the IS-05 Connection API

-_Note: In the parts of (Full Stack) that concern IS-04 and IS-05 "Media Node" has a similar meaning._

 ### API Message